Nov 15, 2024

 Budget reconciliation is a powerful but complex process that begins when the House and Senate Budget Committees include instructions in their annual budget resolution for other committees to develop and report legislation that has specified effects on mandatory spending, revenues, or the debt limit.
 If only one committee receives reconciliation instructions, its reported legislation can move directly to the floor for consideration by the full House or Senate.
 If more than one committee is involved, their legislation is first assembled by the Budget Committees before consideration in each full chamber.
 In the Senate, because of the limit on the time available to debate reconciliation bills, the bill cannot be filibustered to prevent a final vote.

-As with all other legislation, if a budget reconciliation bill is passed by the House and Senate, it then goes to the president for signature or veto.
+As with all other legislation, if a budget reconciliation bill is passed by the House and Senate, it goes to the president for signature or veto.

 How Does Budget Reconciliation Work?